yousefelassal/quote-cron/README.md

 > I have just three things to teach: simplicity, patience, compassion.
 These three are your greatest treasures.

 > Love is never lost.
 If not reciprocated, it will flow back and soften and purify the heart.

+> Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.